ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-23-why-van-life-sucks.md

 Before living in a van, I worked remotely from different places around the world and traveled by airplane.
 Back then, I experienced similar problems.
 Maybe these challenges are rather related to steady travels than van life?
 Admittedly, chances are high that you travel more often, when you live in a rolling "home". :wink:

 Right now, I totally enjoy traveling.
 There are still a lot of places that I want to visit.
-Who knows, maybe one day, I settle in a nice place and go on smaller trips once in awhile?
+Who knows, maybe one day, I settle in a nice place and go on shorter trips once in awhile?
 Everything is possible! :crystal_ball:

 Do you live in a van?
 What are you struggling with?